-All information disclosed in the tables at paragraphs 4, 5, 6 and 8 in this Remuneration Report will be audited.
-The other sections of the Remuneration Report will be reviewed by the appointed auditor to ensure that they are consistent with the annual accounts.
+All information disclosed in the tables at paragraphs 4, 5, 6 and 8 in this Remuneration Report has been audited.
+The other sections of the Remuneration Report have been reviewed by the appointed auditor to ensure that they are consistent with the annual accounts.